With apologies to all the Debbie’s and Ned’s out there, this is a Debbie Downer and Negative Ned piece.

 Your travel safety has to depend on more than that glib rejoinder: Good brakes, good horn, good luck!
 Savvy travelers must be proactive in their transportation safety by: checking the tires and the general condition of your vehicle—before they get in; pick a driver that cares (not looking too tired, is maybe older (and wiser?), has kids and family to care for, and has not been drinking); and request that drivers slow down when you feel unsafe.
 And driving at night without headlights on to save gas is never acceptable!

 Travel security matters too.
-But anyone one who knows positive great travelers, knows that they usually do not subscribe to the world is going to hell in a hand basket narrative espoused by cable news broadcasts nightly.
+But anyone one who knows positive great travelers, knows that they usually do not subscribe to the world is going to hell in a handbasket narrative espoused by cable news broadcasts nightly.
 The Mean World Syndrome is a myth.
 The fact is, the world is actually more peaceful, less violent and a safer place to travel in than ever before!
-We actually travel in a 96% conflict-free world; and can significantly increase their security odds even more by avoiding: Afghanistan, Iraq, Congo, Somalia, Yemen, Darfur/Sudan, Eastern Ukraine, the Occupied Territories and Syria.
-(Ironically, Chicago was the most dangerous destination on my 2015 itinerary!)
+We actually travel in a 95% conflict-free world; and can significantly increase their security odds even more by avoiding: Afghanistan, Iraq, Congo, Somalia, Yemen, Darfur/Sudan, Eastern Ukraine and Syria.
+(Ironically, New York was our most dangerous destination on my 2019 itinerary!)

 First the proverbial elephant in the room: We are not usually worried about terrorism.
 Again, the facts speak for themselves and they are that it is a negligible to low threat for any of us traveling on a random schedule in random places around the world.
 The chance of being involved in a terrorist incident is about one in 5 million.
 And just because you are impacted by a terrorist incident does not mean you will be a victim of one—add another one out of 20 million to those odds.
 Now, if you think of yourself as that special or feel really so (un)lucky—please let us know, as we’ll let you buy us a few lottery tickets along the way!
 But seriously, needless to say, bad things can and do happen—and will happen while we travel.
 And everyone should know, that no matter how much security surrounds us, that there is no real way to stop anyone who has a death wish from killing themselves and taking out as many innocents as possible.
 (See the article I wrote about visiting Paris after the 2015 attack on Huffington Post.)